axetroy/dvm/README.md

 ## dvm

-`dvm` is a command-line tool for manage Deno versions.
+`dvm` is a command-line tool to manage Deno versions.

 Focus on the simplest way to manage versions.